AmitKumarDas/amitkumardas.github.io/_posts/2016-07-01-using-curl-as-rest-client-to-cloudbyte-elasticenter.md

 ### Can we reduce verbosity ?

+- Yes.
 - NOTE - Store the URL in a file as shown below & understood by cURL.
+- NOTE - Use cURL with -K option.

 ```bash